dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 less applicable to Dart.

 Third, we believe that null-soundness can be leveraged by our compilers to generate better code.
-This is especially important for Dart, which has no notion of a primitive (and hence non-nullable by construction) type as Kotlin and C# do.
+This is especially important for Dart.
+Languages like Java and C# have primitive types which are implicitly soundly non-nullable.
+You never pay a price for null when you use `int` in C#.
+In Dart, even "primitive" types are nullable.

 Soundness is discussed in more detail below, including detailed comparisons to other languages.